20250930 |

 Proposed Actions:

-Introduction of an Ordinance authorizing the Mayor, or his designee, to execute
+Introduction of an Ordinance authorizing the Mayor or designee, on the City’s behalf, to

 Committee Actions Taken:

-This item was heard at the Active Transportation and Infrastructure Committee meeting
+This item was heard at the Budget and Government Efficiency Committee meeting on

 San Diego County